 Applications should be forwarded to recruitment@surreyheath.gov.uk quoting the job title.

-Closing date: Sunday 21st October 2018 Interview Date: Monday 29th October 2018
+Sunday 21st October 2018 Monday 29th October 2018 Closing date: Interview Date:

-Surrey Heath Borough Council is committed to equality of opportunity in employn and service delivery and welcomes applications from all sectors of the community.
+Surrey Heath Borough Council is committed to equality of opportunity in employment and service delivery and welcomes applications from all sectors of the community.